magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mc-41359-magento-patch-missing-settings-samesite-cookie-param.md

 >![info]
 >
 >Note: the patch might become applicable to other versions with new MQP tool releases.
-To check if the patch is compatible with your Magento version, run `./vendor/bin/magento-patches status` .
+To check if the patch is compatible with your Magento version, run `./vendor/bin/magento-patches status`.

 ## Issue

 Missing settings of the SameSite cookie parameter.

- <span class="wysiwyg-underline">Steps to reproduce:</span>
+ <ins>Steps to reproduce:</ins>

 Prerequisites: